security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

-# Part 2: MITM with BurpSuite
+# Part 2: MITM with Burp Suite

-In this section, you will use a tool called BurpSuite in your Kali VM, and you will configure Kali's Firefox to route all traffic through BurpSuite.
+In this section, you will use a tool called Burp Suite in your Kali VM, and you will configure Kali's Firefox to route all traffic through Burp Suite.
 You will feign a MITM attack and intercept a username\|password that you submit to bankofamerica.com.
-This lab uses the free BurpSuite Community edition.
+This lab uses the free Burp Suite Community edition.

-BurpSuite is commonly used in the infosec community for introspection and manipulation of web requests.
-See articles such as [this one](https://research.digitalinterruption.com/2020/09/10/giggle-laughable-security/) which rely on BurpSuite for analysis of a smartphone app's web requests.
+Burp Suite is a network traffic proxy application created by PortSwigger.
+The tool can be used by developers and researchers to inspect and manipulate any network traffic to which Burp Suite has access.
+It is commonly used in the cybersecurity community for inspection and manipulation of web requests.
+See articles such as [this one](https://research.digitalinterruption.com/2020/09/10/giggle-laughable-security/) which rely on Burp Suite for analysis of a smartphone app's web requests.
 Alternatives to Burp include mitmproxy, Fiddler, ZAP, and Charles.

-## Configure BurpSuite as a proxy
+## Configure Burp Suite as a proxy

-1. Launch BurpSuite, which is a network traffic proxy application created by PortSwagger.
-The tool can be used by developers and researchers to inspect and manipulate any network traffic to which BurpSuite has access.
+1. Launch Burp Suite.
 Follow the steps displayed below to get through the launch process.

-    * search for burpsuite using the kali launcher, and click it.
+    * search for Burp Suite using the kali launcher, and click it.

-      {% include lab-image.html image='burpsuite-launch-search.png' %}
+      {% include lab-image.html image='BurpSuite-launch-search.png' %}

     * ignore the warning about the jre version

-      {% include lab-image.html image='burpsuite-launch-ignore-jre.png' %}
+      {% include lab-image.html image='BurpSuite-launch-ignore-jre.png' %}

-    * skip the burpsuite update
+    * skip the Burp Suite update

-      {% include lab-image.html image='burpsuite-launch-skip-update.png' %}
+      {% include lab-image.html image='BurpSuite-launch-skip-update.png' %}

     * choose to launch a temporary project

-      {% include lab-image.html image='burpsuite-launch-temporary-project.png' %}
+      {% include lab-image.html image='BurpSuite-launch-temporary-project.png' %}

     * launch with the default settings

-      {% include lab-image.html image='burpsuite-launch-default-launch-burp.png' %}
+      {% include lab-image.html image='BurpSuite-launch-default-launch-burp.png' %}

-    When BurpSuite is started, it by default "listens" for incoming traffic on `localhost:8080`, as shown below.
+    When Burp Suite is started, it by default "listens" for incoming traffic on `localhost:8080`, as shown below.

-    {% include lab-image.html image='burpsuite-launch-default-listen.png' %}
+    {% include lab-image.html image='BurpSuite-launch-default-listen.png' %}

     Turn **off** interception from the "Proxy" > "Intercept" tab.
 Interception is used when the goal is to modify requests